otoolep/questdb.io/docs/homebrewReference.md

 ---
-id: installFromHomebrew
+id: homebrewReference
-title: Install from Homebrew
+title: Homebrew Reference
-sidebar_label: Install from Homebrew
+sidebar_label: Homebrew Reference
 ---

 QuestDB is distributed via Homebrew to use on MacOS.
 This is useful when you want to perform fast analytics